 Sajjanar at the helm: Two encounters and both involved crimes against women

-Hyderabad, Dec 06: In the wee hours of Friday, four accused persons in the Hyderabad gang rape and murder case were killed in an encounter.
+Hyderabad, Dec 06: In the wee hours of Friday, four accused persons in the Hyderabad gang-rape and murder case were killed in an encounter.
 The encounter took place at the scene where the lady was killed and the police had gone there with the accused to reconstruct the crime scene.

 This is incidentally the second encounter in which those accused of crimes against women have been shot dead in an encounter.
 In December 2008, three accused in an acid attack case were killed in an encounter by the Warangal police.